magicaussie/wledger/docs/index.md

 * **Physical Location Tracking:** Instantly locate parts by lighting up specific LEDs on your storage bins, shelves, or drawers.
 * **Instant Search:** Powered by SQLite **FTS5**, search your entire inventory, tags, and descriptions in milliseconds.
-* **Visual WLED Configuration:** A powerful visual tool to map your physical LEDs to your storage bins.
-No manual coordinate entry required.
+* **Visual Grid Painter:** A powerful visual tool to map your physical LEDs to your storage bins using Matrix, Strip, or Compound layouts.
+* **Custom Walls / Dashboards:** Organize your storage containers and controllers into logical "Walls" for a clean, high-level overview of your entire storage setup.
 * **Rich Part Details:** Store images, datasheets, supplier links, and documents for every component.
 * **LLM Prompt Integration:** Generate inspiration for projects to build based on your inventory, or create your own prompts to accomplish common tasks.
 Copy the prompt and paste it into into your favorite LLM (Gemini, ChatGPT, Claude, etc), and your parts are appended to the prompt automatically.
 * **Backup & Restore:** Full system backup to a portable ZIP file.